Cobleskill, New York: History

 The town was first settled around 1712.
 The town was founded at the same time as the county, 1795, but its boundaries were not established until 1801.
 There are more historical notes on the pages of the village of Cobleskill and Schoharie County.

 The town was named after mill owner Jacob Kobell, and the word "kil", which is Dutch for stream.
 Cobleskill was incorporated in 1868.

 Battle of Cobleskill

-The Battle of Cobleskill (the Cobleskill massacre) was an American Revolutionary War raid on the frontier settlement of Cobleskill on May 30, 1778.
-The Cobleskill militia, along with a few Continentals, were having a meeting at George Warner's house when the lookout spotted a party of Native Americans walking past.
-The soldiers pursued the Indians for a couple of miles when an army of 300-400 Indians, led by Joseph Brant, opened fire on the rebels.
-Of the 40 or so rebels, only about 11 got away without any major injuries.
+The Battle of Cobleskill (also called the Cobleskill massacre) was an American Revolutionary War raid on the frontier settlement of Cobleskill on May 30, 1778.
+The Cobleskill militia, along with a detachment of Continentals, were reconnoitering near George Warner's house when they encountered a small party of Iroquois warriors.
+The soldiers pursued the warriors for about a mile when 200-300 Iroquois and Loyalists, led by Mohawk war leader Joseph Brant, opened fire on the rebels.
+Of the 40 or so rebels, only about 11 escaped without major injury.